Boston Red Sox

-Dwight Evans, David Ortiz, Dustin Pedroia, Mookie Betts, Nomar Garciaparra, Rico Petrocelli, Reggie Smith, and Dom DiMaggio.
+Dwight Evans, David Ortiz, Dustin Pedroia, Mookie Betts, Nomar Garciaparra, Rico Petrocelli, Reggie Smith, Dom DiMaggio, and Fred Lynn.

 Mo Vaughn and J.D.
-Martinez get consideration for their somewhat short but brilliant stint in Boston, as do Xander Bogaerts and Rafael Devers who have been brilliant in their first couple of seasons.
+Martinez get consideration for their somewhat short but brilliant stints in Boston, as do Xander Bogaerts and Rafael Devers who have been outstanding in their first couple of seasons.
 Without Fisk, the Red Sox are light on legendary catchers, so Jason Varitek, Rich Gedman, Jarrod Saltalamacchia and Sammy White are all in play here.

 Once plugged into the simulation software, we looked at their OPS (on-base + slugging percentage) and their defensive rankings and they break down like this: